Table of Contents

 View on Amazon.com ➜

-While Disneyland doesn’t allow visitors to bring in alcoholic beverages, they do allow patrons to bring in coolers with refreshments, as long as they are not in glass containers nor do you use loose or dry ice.
+While Disneyland doesn’t allow visitors to bring in alcoholic beverages, they do allow patrons to bring in coolers with refreshments (as long as they are not in glass containers, nor do you use loose or dry ice).
 The dimensions of this cooler are below the 24” x 15” x 18” restrictions set by the park.
-It’s also on wheels, which makes it easier when moving around the park.
+It’s also on wheels, making moving around the park easier.

 Cooler